Skip to content

 Azure DevOps Marketplace License: GPL v3

-Automated pull request code reviews powered by the official GitHub Copilot CLI.
+Automated pull request code reviews powered by the official GitHub Copilot CLI or Claude Code CLI.
 Get automated feedback on your PRs while leaving your code hosted in Azure DevOps repos.

 Overview

-This Azure DevOps extension provides a pipeline task that automatically reviews pull request code changes using GitHub Copilot.
+This Azure DevOps extension provides a pipeline task that automatically reviews pull request code changes using GitHub Copilot or Claude Code.
 When triggered, the task:

-1. Fetches pull request details and changed files from Azure DevOps
+1. Fetches pull request details, changed files, and linked work item details from Azure DevOps

-2. Invokes GitHub Copilot CLI to analyze the changes
+2. Invokes the configured CLI agent (GitHub Copilot or Claude Code) to analyze the changes

 3. Posts review comments directly to the pull request

-This brings GitHub Copilot's code review capabilities to Azure DevOps, helping teams improve code quality through AI-assisted reviews.
+This brings AI-powered code review capabilities to Azure DevOps, helping teams improve code quality through AI-assisted reviews.

 Pull Request with comments generated by Copilot